shenglinmei/shenglinmei.github.io/pages/open_positions.md

 This position will provide ample opportunities for professional development and the acquisition of cutting-edge skills in basic and translational cancer genomics research, research planning and strategy, and data analysis and interpretation.
 The successful candidates will collaborate with researchers across multiple institutions.

 #### Requirements:
-• Master’s degree in Data Science, Bioinformatics, Computational Biology, Machine Learning, Statistics, Mathematics, Physics, Computer science or other related fields.
+• Master’s degree in Data Science, Bioinformatics, Computational Biology, Biology, Statistics, Mathematics, Physics, Computer science or other related fields.

 • One or more years of research training.